-A $1 million Australian Government grant has recently enabled the Murchison Widefield Array (MWA) to undergo ‘brain surgery’ – its resulting processing capability is being hailed as a significant technological achievement and feat of software engineering.
+Last year, a $1 million Australian Government grant enabled the Murchison Widefield Array (MWA) to undergo ‘brain surgery’ – its resulting processing capability is being hailed as a significant technological achievement and feat of software engineering.

 The project might seem simple in concept: replace the insides of the MWA telescope’s computing racks.
 Of course, this task becomes more complicated when you consider that these computing racks have the crucial job of combining and processing every byte of data from thousands of antennas, and astronomers around the world rely on the quality and accuracy of its output.